 U.S. Holders generally will be required to include non-de minimis original issue discount on the notes in income as it accrues, without regard to the timing of receipt of the cash attributable to such income or to the U.S. Holder's method of accounting.
 Such discount would accrue under a constant yield method based on the original yield to maturity of the instrument calculated by reference to its issue price.
 The amount of original issue discount generally includible in income is the sum of the daily portions of original issue discount with respect to a note for each day during the taxable year or portion thereof in which the U.S. Holder holds the note.
 Special provisions apply to notes on which payments may be accelerated due to prepayments of other obligations securing those notes.
-Under these provisions, the computation of original issue discount on the notes is determined by taking into account both the prepayment assumption, if any, used in pricing the notes and the actual prepayment experience.
+Under these provisions, the computation of original issue discount on the notes is determined by taking into account both the prepayment experience.
 As a result of these special provisions, the amount of original issue discount on the notes that will accrue in any given accrual period may either increase or decrease depending upon the actual prepayment rate.

 If a U.S. Holder is considered to purchase a note issued with original issue discount at a price that exceeds its "adjusted issue price" (as defined below), the U.S. Holder is treated as acquiring the note with "acquisition premium" and may reduce its original issue discount income by the proportion of the aggregate amount of original issue discount remaining to be accrued as of the time of the purchase that is represented by such excess.
-No amount of original issue discount need be included in income if the purchase price equals or exceeds the remaining stated redemption price at maturity.
+No amount of original issue discount remaining the purchase price equals or exceeds the remaining stated redemption price at maturity.
 The "adjusted issue price" of notes at any time is the sum of their issue price and the amount of previously accrued original issue discount, reduced by the sum of all prior payments of amounts other than qualified stated interest.